Cucumber-Diseases/cucumber-diseases.github.io/docs/index.md

 - **Coding Exercises:**
    - If you're focused on honing your coding skills, dive into the provided exercises.
 These challenges will put your problem-solving abilities to the test.
-   - Learn how to set up and work with the GitHub repositories Strengthen your coding proficiency.
+   - **Goal:** Strengthen your coding excellence by deliberate exercises.

 - **Understanding Cucumber Smells:**
    - Delve deeper into the world of Cucumber by examining the "smells."
 These are common issues or anti-patterns that can arise when using Gherkin and the programming specific frameworks and tools.